McCambley/react-around-auth/README.md

 - ### After recent updates, connecting the page to to a server with an API, this hub now displays many more photos from users all over the world documenting their own adventures all around the world.
 This page also allows a user to update their profile and like photos.
 They can update their name and title via a popup form and they can like photos by clicking the hearts displayed below each photo.

 - ### Users can also delete their photos if they so choose.
 Since all this information is stored in a back-end server the state of the page persists after refresh.
+- ### This iteration of "Around the U.S. features authorization and registration features on top of the existing frontend code from previous projects

 ## Recent Update